tolo/InterfaCSS/README.markdown

 ### Flexible layouts, the easy way
-InterfaCSS lets you define [layouts](#layout) based on values relative to other elements.
+InterfaCSS lets you define ***[layouts](https://github.com/tolo/InterfaCSS/wiki/Using-InterfaCSS#layout-of-views)*** based on values that depend on the position and size of other elements.
 Layouts are expressed directly in the stylesheet file, and the format is very easy to understand.

 ```css
 #view1 {